abhishek7h/chirpyblog/_posts/2023-10-13-just-know-that-if-you-hide-it-doesnt-go-away.md

 Everyone has problems and responsibilities in their life, even I do.
 I try to run away, but then I understand that there is no use in running.
 I then think hard, "What can I do to solve this?", and once I'm done analyzing, I execute.
 That's it, that's one done, now just 99 more to go.

-[^footnote]: It's a beautiful song, I recommend that you give it a lesson.
+[^footnote]: It's a beautiful song, I recommend that you give it a listen.
 I'm so hooked that I made it my phone's ringtone!